sayak-chak/cms-api/README.md

 ###### Request

-_Login auth token should be sent with headers_
+_Authorization bearer token should be sent with headers_

 ```
 {